Meebleeps/MeeBleeps-Freaq-FM-Synth/readme.md

 ## Important build-notes

 - My builds have used normally-closed switches, so the code assumes this.
 09 May 2022: Added complier switches to handle normally-open switches
+- This will probably compile to Arduino Uno, but it won't work properly without extensive modification as it uses all 8 of the Nano's analog input pins
-- If you have issues with the binary size being too big for the arduino, this may be due to different compiler (I use VSCode & PlatformIO) or different bootloader in the Arduino (not sure which I have, but am compiling to Elegoo brand arduino nano).
-09 May 2022: Added complier switches to reduce waveforms by 1 and save 2KB
+- If you have issues with the compiled size not fitting in the Nano, this may be due to different compiler (I use VSCode & PlatformIO) or different bootloader in the Arduino (not sure which I have, but am compiling to Elegoo brand arduino nano).
-- See complile options in MutantFMSynthOptions.h to alter switch type or compile size
+  - Check the compiler options in **MutantFMSynthOptions.h** to alter switch type or compile size
+  - open the file MutantFMSynthOptions.h
+  - find the line: //#define COMPILE_SMALLER_BINARY
+  - uncomment the line so it looks like this:  #define COMPILE_SMALLER_BINARY
+  - Then compile.
+It should now easily fit into the Nano.
+This omits the semi-random wave tablesbut you probably won't miss it! :)
 - Do not install the Mozzi library from PlatformIO in VSCode, it's outdated and will not build successfully.
 Instead, install its [latest git master branch](https://github.com/sensorium/Mozzi) to `lib/mozzi`.
 - The default settings target the Nano ATmega328 with the new bootloader.
 If you have avrdude errors during upload, you might have the old bootloader: change both instances of `nanoatmega328new` to `nanoatmega328` in `plaformio.ini`.